smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 * As soon as Device pairing is completed (and Root sets NODE-ID for the Device), Root SHOULD:

   + calculate optimal route to the Device
-  + change Routing Tables for all the Retransmitting Devices alongside the optimal route (for example, using SACCP_ROUTING_DATA packets as described above)
+  + change Routing Tables for all the Retransmitting Devices alongside the optimal route (for example, using SACCP_PHY_AND_ROUTING_DATA packets as described above)
   + as soon as confirmations from all the Retransmitting Devices about route updates are obtained, Root SHOULD start using Device's "paired addressing" for all the communications onwards with the Device.
   + change Routing Table on the Device, indicating optimal route to the Root.
 From this point on, Device will start using usual Unicast packets when communicating with Root (unless there are reasons to use other SAMP packets, for example, on multiple retransmits or for packets marked URGENT).

+TODO: merge of To-Santa into Unicast (with NEXT-HOP being -1)?
 TODO: Samp-Retransmit (to next-hop Retransmitting Device on RETRANSMIT-ON-NO-RETRANSMIT)
 TODO: define handling for all "partially correct" packets
 TODO: what exactly is "header" for the purposes of "partially correct" packets?
 Is "sub-header" worth the trouble?